facebook

 Conclusion

-It may be difficult to develop a clear, simple, and persuasive definition of sin.
-There may not be one!
-Any conclusions drawn are strongly influenced by the attitudes and assumptions brought to the biblical text.
+It can be difficult to develop a clear, simple, and persuasive definition of sin.
+One may not exist!
+We can assume, however, that the attitudes and assumptions we bring to the biblical text influence our perspective.

 Still, please permit one final appeal.
 Do not let modern ideals of free will and individualism blind us.
-Community is a rich element of the biblical dialogue on this and many other questions.
+Community remains a rich element of the biblical dialogue on this and many other questions.

 What do you think?
 Please share your thoughts below.